CarlosDanielMaturano/liwb/DOCS.md

 Hello, World
 ```

-If you forget to close a double qoute, you don't get a error, instead, the string becomes a variable name:
+If you forget to close a double quote,
+you won't get an error.
+Instead, the string becomes a variable name:

 ```liwb
 (define name name")